microsoft/vcpkg-docs/vcpkg/users/platforms/xbox.md

 ## Building with the Microsoft GDK with Xbox Extensions

-Libraries that make use of DirectX graphics APIs must be built using a custom variant of Direct3D 12.X used by the Xbox Game OS, and this reuqires access to the NDA *Microsoft GDK with Xbox Extensions*.
-Note that the Xbox Game OS doe snot support Direct3D 11, Direct2D/DirectWrite, OpenGL, GDI, or any older version of Direct3D.
+Libraries that make use of DirectX graphics APIs must be built using a custom variant of Direct3D 12.X used by the Xbox Game OS, and this requires access to the NDA *Microsoft GDK with Xbox Extensions*.
+Note that the Xbox Game OS does not support Direct3D 11, Direct2D/DirectWrite, OpenGL, GDI, or any older version of Direct3D.

 For libraries that require these headers, they make use of **ms-gdkx** "stub" port to indicate this requirement.
 This port looks for paths pointed to by ``GameDKLatest``, ``GameGXDKLatest``, and ``GameGRDKLatest`` environment variables.